MMayor1097/MMayor1097.github.io/_posts/2021-02-09-Bracketology.markdown

 The following four images show the locations of the [projected](https://www.cbssports.com/college-basketball/bracketology/) tournament teams as of 2/8 in their designated region.
 The star indicates the central location of those tournament teams.
-Based on these central locations, it was determined that the optimal locations to hold the tournament games would be in Salt Lake City, Chicago, Washington D.C., and Atlanta.
+Based on these central locations, it was determined that the optimal locations to hold the tournament games would be in Denver, Chicago, Washington D.C., and Atlanta.

 <p float="center">
   <strong> East - Washington D.C. </strong>